 Terrestrial species, from the monarch butterfly to the great wildebeest, rely on specific habitats and environmental cues to guide their migrations.
 Climate change is altering these habitats and cues, leading to disrupted migration patterns.
 For instance, as temperatures rise, some habitats become unsuitable for species that have adapted to specific climate conditions, forcing them to seek new areas that may not be as hospitable or accessible.

-Changes in precipitation patterns can also affect the availability of and water along migration routes.
+Changes in precipitation patterns can also affect the availability of food and water along migration routes.
 Droughts can dry up water sources, while unpredictable rainfall can lead to a scarcity of food plants and prey.
 These changes can result in increased mortality during migration or force animals to take longer, more perilous routes.

 Furthermore, the timing of migration is often triggered by temperature and day length.
 As climate change causes earlier springs or warmer winters, migratory species may begin their journeys at suboptimal times, leading to a mismatch between their arrival and the peak availability of food or nesting sites.
 This can have dire consequences for their survival and reproductive success.